Old Age Security Return of Income Guide for Non-Residents

 Email address

 Enter your email address on your return if you would like to receive email notifications from the CRA and you agree to the terms of use for email notifications below.
-You can also register for email notifications by logging in to My Account for Individuals and selecting the "Notification preferences" service.
+You can also register for email notifications by logging in to My Account and selecting the "Notification preferences" service.

 Terms of use for email notifications